Foster Care and Kinship Care

 Children who need foster care…

-- are of every race, religion and cultural background.
+- are every race, age, religion, ethnicity, gender and sexual orientation.

 - have different likes and dislikes, talents and skills.

 - are often in sibling groups, which are kept intact when possible.